cirruscomms/killbill-easytax-plugin/README.md

 EasyTax plugin
 ==============

+# Swoop Notes
+This is a fork of a GutHub project.

+Before deploying, you need to add two tables to the KillBill database, as detailed below.

+To deploy the plugin, build the project using Maven, then run the `deploy_non_production_aws.sh` script.

+After that, run the `populate_taxes.sh` script.

+...

+profit.

+# Original README

 > :bangbang: **Note** we are no longer using Kill Bill at SolarNetwork, so will no longer be
 > maintaining this project.